You are here: Home» Information Resources» The New Zealand Building Code

 The New Zealand Building Code

 Both durability and structural performance of timber must comply with the Building Code.
-Some building elements are required to last a minimum of 50 years (those that are hard to replace, e.g structural timber), whereas elements that are easy to replace, e.g. weatherboards or decking are required to last a minimum of 15 years.
+Some building elements are required to last a minimum of 50 years (those that are hard to replace, e.g structural timber), whereas those that are easy to replace, e.g. weatherboards or decking are required to last a minimum of 15 years.

 Acceptable Solutions